nbcss/create-factory-controller/README.md

 - Quickly tune a new factory gauge to a network already tuned to by existing gauges. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/dashboard.html#network-selector)
 - Change specific connection's arrow bending path.
 - Select and move multiple gauges at once. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/dashboard.html#components)
-- Save your components settings in blueprint.
+- Save your components setups in blueprint system.
 - See the item count labels of all gauges at once. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/dashboard.html#additional-interactions)
 - Disable all factory gauges in the controller with redstone. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/factory-gauge.html#redstone)
 - Display information with a display link.